Nigeria: Energy

 Nigeria's energy consumption is much more than its generation capacity.
 Most of the energy comes from traditional fossil fuels, which account for 73% of total primary production.
 The rest is from hydropower (27%).
 Since independence, Nigeria has tried to develop a domestic nuclear industry for energy.
-Nigeria opened 2004 a Chinese-origin research reactor at Ahmadu Bello University and has sought the support of the International Atomic Energy Agency to develop plans for up to 4,000 MWe of nuclear capacity by 2027 according to the National Program for the Deployment of Nuclear Power for Generation of Electricity.
+Nigeria opened 2004 a Chinese-origin research reactor at Ahmadu Bello University and has sought the support of the International Atomic Energy Agency to develop plans for up to 4,000 MW of nuclear capacity by 2027 according to the National Program for the Deployment of Nuclear Power for Generation of Electricity.
 In 2007, President Umaru Yar'Adua urged the country to embrace nuclear power to meet its growing energy needs.
 In 2017, Nigeria signed the UN Treaty on the Prohibition of Nuclear Weapons.
 In April 2015, Nigeria began talks with Russia's state-owned Rosatom to collaborate on the design, construction and operation of four nuclear power plants by 2035, the first of which will be in operation by 2025.
 In June 2015, Nigeria selected two sites for the planned construction of the nuclear plants.
 Neither the Nigerian government nor Rosatom would disclose the specific locations of the sites, but it is believed that the nuclear plants will be sited in Akwa Ibom State and Kogi State.
 The sites are planned to house two plants each.
 In 2017 agreements were signed for the construction of the Itu nuclear power plant.